OpenAgentsInc/codex/boardwalkcash/system_overview.md

 - Issue #53: Browser refresh causing token unavailability
 - Issue #67: Proposed refactoring to use context for improved state management
 - Heavy reliance on localStorage for key application data (e.g., keysets)
+- Periodic proof validation and balance updates

 ### 5.3 Transaction Handling
 - Issue #29: Error in minting tokens exceeding mint reserves
 - Issue #43: Decimal place restriction on amount inputs
+- Handling of locked proofs and trusted mints

 ### 5.4 User Experience
 - Issue #78: Addition of refresh button for improved mobile and PWA experience
+- Handling of multiple tabs to prevent concurrent usage

 ## 6. Security Considerations

 ### 6.1 Local Storage
 - Current use of localStorage for storing user proofs and keysets
+- Use of sessionStorage for tab management
 - Potential need for a more secure and centralized storage solution

 ### 6.2 Key Management
 - Handling of public and private keys for user accounts
+- Integration with Nostr for key management

+### 6.3 Token Handling
+- Decoding and validation of received tokens
+- Handling of locked proofs and trusted mints

 This overview provides a holistic view of the Boardwalk Cash application, highlighting its main systems, current challenges, and areas for improvement.
 It serves as a foundation for addressing open issues and making informed decisions about the application's architecture and feature development.